hannahgsimon/HALModeling2024Graphs/README.md

      ```python
     timesteps500 = True
      ```
 - **<ins>Plot Immune Response</ins>:** Enabled.
 Plots the total immune response, primary immune response, and secondary immune response at each timestep.
-If `scenarioAnalysis = True`, plots the data for the indicated scenario.
+If `scenarioAnalysis = True`, plots the data for the last trial of the indicated scenario.
 If `scenarioAnalysis = False`, plots the data for the last trial (titled `TrialRunCounts.csv`, not a specific scenario).
      ```python
     graph_immune = True
      ```